 Your questions answered

-What are the long-term effects of the coronavirus (COVID-19)?
+What are the long-term effects of coronavirus (COVID-19)?

-Coronavirus (COVID-19) only emerged in late 2019, so the world is still learning about the virus.
+Coronavirus (COVID-19) only emerged in late 2019, so the world is still learning about this virus.
 It may take years before we fully understand its long-term effects.
-There is limited research investigating the long-term effects of coronavirus (COVID-19), and the studies vary in quality.

 - shortness of breath